KenanSencan/ProceduralGenWithPreMadeRooms/docs/index.md

 ﻿# Getting Started

-This plugin is currently in development and may contain issues, including serious optimization problems that could significantly affect performance.
-Development was paused to further enhance necessary skills in mathematics, C++ programming, and optimization techniques.
-Contributions to address these issues are highly welcomed.
-Please refer to the [errors list](Errors.md) for more details.

----

-## Introduction

 This plugin is inspired by the procedural map generation algorithm used in the `Enter The Gungeon` game, designed to create unique map patterns for each level with predefined rooms.

 ### Example of a Map from Enter The Gungeon